 Finding affordable accommodation in a new unknown land is a great way to travel on a budget.
 You can connect with locals and add spice to your travel diaries if you follow my advice.

-This is one of the most popular websites to find affordable accommodation even in posh areas and provide you with the best local feel.
+This is one of the most popular websites to find affordable accommodation even in posh areas and provides you with the best local feel.
 Even these websites provide discounts, therefore, making it best to travel on a budget.

-Couchsurfing is a great website to find free accommodation and meet other travellers.
+Couchsurfing is a great website to find free accommodation and meet other travelers.
 I have to admit that I find this creepy, staying at someone’s place but many people have great experiences staying with people of the CS community.

 5. Stick to Public Transport

-If you want to travel on a budget, skip Uber, or taxi instead choose local transportation.
+If you want to travel on a budget, skip Uber, or a taxi instead choose local transportation.
 Public transportation is the most cost-effective way to get around and know the city from close.

 6. Eat Local

 To make my travel budget-friendly I love to eat local food and avoid crappy food in big tourist restaurants.
 It feels amazing to sit with local people and taste their food which they make full of love.

 Again, if you’re staying in a Zostel or hostel then you can cook your food for yourself.
 Go to the nearest grocery shop buy all the daily items and cook for yourself.
 In this process, you’ll spend no more than RS 150 per day.